Offshore Wind in the Northeast Region

 Visit the wind developer websites listed below for information about specific projects in the Northeast region.
 BOEM's Renewable Energy Leases Map Book provides details about the locations of active commercial and research leases.

-On April 11, 2018 BOEM published a Call for Information and Nominations, launching a public comment period to allow stakeholders to formally provide feedback on the potential for development of new wind energy areas in the Atlantic Ocean off the coast of New York, an area referred to as the New York Bight.
+New York Bight Call for Information: On April 11, 2018 BOEM published a Call for Information and Nominations, launching a public comment period on the potential for development of new wind energy areas off the coast of New York.

-Endangered and Protected Resources
+Information and Resources

 Regional Ocean Data Portals

 BOEM Report on Best Management Practices and Mitigation Measures to Address Potential Use Conflicts between Commercial Wind Energy Lessees/Grantees and Commercial Fishermen on the Atlantic Outer Continental Shelf

-- Mid-Atlantic Council: Jessica Coakley, email@example.com, (302) 526-5252
+Mid-Atlantic Council: Julia Beaty, email@example.com, (302) 526-5250

-- New England Council: Michelle Bachman, firstname.lastname@example.org, (978) 465-0492 ext.
+New England Council: Michelle Bachman, firstname.lastname@example.org, (978) 465-0492 ext.
 120

 NOAA Fisheries Greater Atlantic Regional Office: Sue Tuxbury, email@example.com, (978) 281-9176

 NOAA Fisheries Northeast Fisheries Science Center: Andy Lipsky, firstname.lastname@example.org, (401) 829-8286

 Disclaimer: Many of the links on this page lead to external websites not managed by the Mid-Atlantic or New England Council.
 We have made every effort to ensure that the resources listed on this page are relevant and up-to-date.
 However, the Councils cannot guarantee the accuracy of information provided on non-Council websites.
 References to external websites do not constitute endorsement or recommendation by either Council.
 If you have questions or concerns, please contact the staff members listed at the bottom of this page.